Fruit Ripening & Ethylene Management

 Accommodations & Parking

 Parking.
-There is a daily parking permit fee of $9.00, and permits are available for purchase at kiosks located at the entrance of several nearby UC Davis parking lots.
+There is a daily parking permit fee of $9.00.
+Permits are available for purchase at kiosks located at the entrance of several nearby UC Davis parking lots, or online during registration.

 Air Travel.The closest airport to Davis is Sacramento International (a 25 minute drive).
 San Francisco and Oakland International airports are about a 1.5 hour drive.
 To arrange for transportation between Sacramento airport and Davis, see the Davis Airporter website.